alinahid477/tbsonpubliccloud/README.md

 **kubeconfig file**

 A Kubeconfig file is needed to access the cluster.
 In this case:
-- I created the cluster using Tanzu Mission Control (TMC), hence I Downlaod the kubeconfig file from TMC and added TMC_API_TOKEN in .env file. *You can generate yours withever way suits best*
+- I created the cluster using Tanzu Mission Control (TMC), hence I Downlaod the kubeconfig file from TMC and added TMC_API_TOKEN in .env file. *You can generate yours whichever way suits best*
 - ***Place the kubeconfig in a file named `config` in the `.kube` folder.
 Filenale MUST be 'config' (no extension).***